Are you looking to study veterinary nursing at University?

 Further information

-The RCVS has a website facility called which can be helpful when locating a veterinary practices based on area.
-It is important when contacting veterinary practices for relevant work experience you explain that you are applying to study Veterinary Nursing at degree level at university and that it is an entry requirement for the course.
+The RCVS has a website facility which can be helpful when locating a veterinary practice based on area, which you can find here.
+It is important when contacting veterinary practices for relevant work experience you explain that you are applying to study Veterinary Nursing at degree level at university, and that veterinary practice work experience will enhance your application.

 Registering as a newly qualified registered veterinary nurse (RVN)